 Academic General Pediatrics Fellowship

-The mission of the Nationwide Children’s Hospital Academic General Pediatrics (AGP) Fellowship Program is to train fellows for academic careers with an emphasis on scholarly activity pertaining to individual and population health within underserved communities.
+The mission of the Nationwide Children’s Hospital Academic General Pediatrics (AGP) fellowship program is to train general pediatricians to be academic leaders in the transformation of health care delivery to improve individual and population health.

 What You Need To Know